meine-stadt-transparent/meine-stadt-transparent/readme.md

 - Documents are automatically searched for mentioned places.
 A map is provided indicating places that are mentioned.
 Thus, it is easy to identify documents that affect places in your living neighborhood.
 - You can subscribe to topics / search expressions to get notified by e-mail, once new documents matching your query are published.
 - It supports several ways of subscribing to new content: different kinds of RSS-feeds and subscribing to the meeting calendar using the iCal-format.
+- We try to make Meine Stadt Transparent accessible by everyone: the layout is responsive to provide a good experience on mobile device, and we follow accessibility standards (WCAG 2.0 AA, ARIA) as close as possible.

 Meine Stadt Transparent is *not* a complete replacement for traditional council information systems, however: it focuses on displaying already published information to the public.
 It does not provide a user-accessible backend for content authoring.
 It relies on the availability of an API provided by a council information system backend.
 Currently, the open [Oparl-Standard](https://oparl.org/) is supported.